VishnuRaman/RBase/README.md

 ## Architecture

-RedBase follows a similar architecture to HBase with some simplifications:
+RBase follows a similar architecture to HBase with some simplifications:

 - **MemStore**: In-memory storage with Write-Ahead Log (WAL) for durability
 - **SSTable**: Immutable on-disk storage format for persisted data